 This is our initial public offering of shares of our common stock, par value \$0.001 per share (the "Shares"), and our Shares have no history of public trading.
-We are offering 2,500,000 Shares.
-Since OFS Advisor has agreed to pay any applicable underwriting sales load and all of our organizational and offering expenses, purchasers in this offering will not experience any immediate dilution to net asset value, or "NAV."
+We are offering Shares.
+Assuming an initial public offering price of \$ per Share, purchasers in this offering will experience immediate dilution in net asset value, or "NAV," of approximately \$ per Share.
 See "Capitalization."

-We have applied to list our Shares on the NASDAQ Capital Market, or "Nasdaq," under the ticker symbol "OCCI."
+We intend to apply to list our Shares on the NASDAQ Global Select Market, or "Nasdaq," under the ticker symbol "OCCI."

 Investors should consider their investment goals, time horizons and risk tolerance before investing in Shares.
 An investment in Shares is not appropriate for all investors and is not intended to be a complete investment program.
 Shares of closed-end investment companies that are listed on an exchange frequently trade at a discount to their NAV.
 If our Shares trades at a discount to our NAV, it will likely increase the risk of loss for purchasers in this offering.
 In addition, investing in our Shares may be considered speculative and involves a high degree of risk, including the risk of a substantial loss of investment.
-Before buying any Shares, you should read the discussion of the principal risks of investing in our Shares, which are summarized in "Risk Factors" beginning on page 17 of this prospectus.
+Before buying any Shares, you should read the discussion of the principal risks of investing in our Shares, which are summarized in "Risk Factors" beginning on page 16 of this prospectus.